 In a retail context, a cash deposit will need to be lodged with the NSW Small Business Commissioner (and note the specific time frame set down in the Retail Leases Act – this must be done within 20 days).
 In order to make a claim on a cash deposit lodged with the NSW Small Business Commissioner, the Landlord will need to have the Tenant sign the claim form.
 This may not always be possible if the Tenant is in dispute with the Landlord, or if the Tenant is insolvent.

-Where the Tenant entity is a subsidiary of a parent or holding company (or a franchisee of a successful franchise business), a Landlord may feel more comfortable requiring a guarantee from the (higher) entity of substance.
+In contrast to a personal guarantee, a parent company guarantee may occur where the Tenant entity is a subsidiary of a parent or holding company (or a franchisee of a successful franchise business).
+Here, a Landlord may feel more comfortable requiring a guarantee from the (higher) entity of substance.

 It is possible and, in some cases, this may be preferable to a personal guarantee.
 However, again, Landlords need to remember:

 The overwhelming preference for Landlords is security by way of a bank guarantee.
 However, Landlords and property managers who accept bank guarantees on behalf of Tenants need to be particularly careful when checking the terms of that document.